 The Steward family’s church in Angel of Mercy is St. Andrew’s in Barrie, Ontario.
 Why St. Andrew’s?
-The church is Presbyterian which kept with the family’s Scottish roots and also because Presbyterian was a very large denomination at the turn of the 20th century.
+The church is Presbyterian, which kept with the family’s Scottish roots.
+I also used it because Presbyterian was a very large denomination at the turn of the 20th century.

 History of St. Andrew’s

 St. Andrew’s began in 1843.
 It was referred to as Barrie Presbyterian until 1898, but the name St. Andrew’s didn’t come into common use until the 1920s.

 The church moved to its present location in Barrie in 1880 and held its first church service in 1883.